 Preparing for Recession

-Contrary to all the scary headlines we see in the media about the economy crashing and interest rates rising aggressively, the world is not ending.
-Yes, the economy may slow down to the point where it’s technically called a recession, but, we’re not talking about people starving in the streets, another depression, and the end of civilization.
-It’s always good to be aware of what’s happening and to act with seichel to mitigate the risks and challenges of a downturn, but there’s no reason to jump to extremes, assume the worst, and panic.
+But, even there.
+Context is helpful.
+We’re probably not talking about people starving in the streets, an imminent war, depression, and the end of civilization.
+It’s always good to be aware of what’s happening and to act with seichel to mitigate the risks and challenges of a downturn, but don’t jump to extremes, assume the worst, and panic.

-Strengthen Your Financial Foundations
+4. Strengthen Financial Foundations

-Review Your Investment Portfolio
+5. Review Your Investment Portfolio

-Use Down Time to Improve
+6. Use Down Time to Improve

 Prosperity From Within Recession

-It’s reported that the Reichmann family of Toronto turned a distressed market into a massive financial windfall in the late 1970’s.
+It’s reported that the Reichmann family of Toronto turned a distressed market into a massive financial windfall in the late 1970s.
 The economic world was in shambles, and New York City was on the verge of bankruptcy.
-With access to cash and a dose of courageous vision, the Reichmanns snagged a block of eight Manhattan buildings.
-There was gloom and doom, so the sellers were anxious to get out.
-The Reichmanns acquired the buildings for about a song, putting just 10% down.
-As the city turned the corner, rents and valuations skyrocketed, enabling an 800% return of their investment over just five years!
+With access to cash, a dose of courageous vision, and much siyata dishmaya, the Reichmanns snagged a block of eight Manhattan buildings for bupkes

-Everything Is Going to be Okay
+BE”H, Everything Is Going to be Okay

 You may not achieve that kind of timing or have that superior deal access, but this is just one example of how a depressed economy can hold tremendous potential.
 “Hazorim b’dimah, b’rinah yiktzoru“—during economic difficulty and recession, you can plant seeds for the future.
 By taking advantage of this time to grow your business, strengthen your financial security, and make good decisions, b’ezras Hashem, the future can be bright.